If you are 20 and under, you probably only know Dennis Scott as the funny, big-boned NBATV analyst or co-host of the ‘Shaqtin’ a Fool’ awards.

 If you are in your late 20s or early 30s, you probably also know Dennis Scott as a former NBA player.

-If you are in your mid 30s, you probably remember Dennis Scott as one of the league’s best 3-point shooters and the first player to connect on 11 3-pointers in a game (yeah, yeah, the line was 9 inches shorter but most of his 3s were an inch behind the normal line with Stacey Augmon or Steve Smith in his face).
+If you are in your mid 30s, you probably remember Dennis Scott as one of the league’s best 3-point shooters and the first player to connect on 11 3-pointers in a game (yeah, yeah, the line was a few inches shorter but most of his threes were an inch behind the normal line with Stacey Augmon or Steve Smith in his face).

 If you are in your 40s, you probably remember Dennis Scott as arguably the greatest 3-point shooter in NCAA history and 1/3 of Georgia Tech’s “Lethal Weapon” team with Kenny Anderson and Brian Oliver.

-If you are older and were living in Virginia in the 80s or followed high school basketball when nobody else was, you probably remember Dennis Scott as the best player in the nation putting up 22 points, 13 boards, 8 assists and 3 blocks a game on one of the top 3 teams in the nation.
+If you are older and were living in Virginia in the 80s or followed high school basketball when nobody else was, you probably remember Dennis Scott as arguably the best player in the nation, putting up 22 points, 13 boards, 8 assists and 3 blocks a game on one of the top three teams in the nation.

 If it wasn’t evident enough, I’m that 39-year old from Titusville, who never missed an Orlando Magic game on the Sunshine Network.
 I’m that Orlando Magic fan, who knew Dennis Scott had a career in broadcasting when I saw him on “The Highlight Zone” and “The Dennis Scott Show” on the local Central Florida channels.
 I’m that Orlando Magic fan, who cried when the should-have-been-a-dynasty Magic team — Dennis, his best-friend Shaq, Penny Hardaway, Nick Anderson and a bench that would often fail to score 10 points in a game — collapsed in the 1995 NBA Finals against the Houston Rockets.

-In the past couple of years, mainly because of a 30 for 30 special, that 90’s Orlando Magic team has been given a lot of attention, but the focus is always on the two All-Star and the perception is the team was Shaq, Penny and just a few role players.
-Granted, they were role players, and I can say the same about Nick Anderson and Horace Grant, but I think it’s a shame Dennis Scott’s basketball career isn’t more recognized; 3D wasn’t just a great 3-point shooter in the NBA, he’s arguably “the first 3-point shooter in the NBA (shout out to Michael Adams and Dale Ellis because those 2 unappreciated shooters were in the league hitting 3s before 3D)”
+In the past couple of years, mainly because of a ’30 for 30′ special, that 90’s Orlando Magic team has been given a lot of attention, but the focus is always on the two All-Stars and the perception is the team was Shaq, Penny, and just a few role players.
+Granted, they were role players, and I can say the same following thing about Nick Anderson and Horace Grant, but I think it’s a shame Dennis Scott’s basketball career isn’t more recognized; 3D wasn’t just a great 3-point shooter in the NBA, he’s arguable “the first 3-point shooter in the NBA (shout out to Michael Adams and Dale Ellis because those two unappreciated shooters were in the league hitting threes before 3D)”

 “Rick Kamla, who I work with over at NBATV, calls me ‘The Pioneer,'” Scott said.
 “At the time, I was saying, ‘I didn’t want that over my head.
 I wasn’t the first person to make a 3-point shot.’